 Table of Contents

-Are you starting to work with SMSAPI API?
-Read the first part of the developer guide, and let us walk you through five simple steps towards your first SMS sent via API.
+Are you starting to work with SMS API?
+Read the developer guide, and let us walk you through five simple steps towards your first SMS message sent via API.

 Fast forward to today: We also have a web-based version next to our exceptionally stable, reliable API.
 Its iconic blue colour is a trademark of our brand.
 The Customer Portal is used by people not proficient in programming every day.
 Most of them are not even aware of the meaning of the second part of our name – they want to send and receive SMS messages.

-I’m fully aware that the decision “Let’s pick SMSAPI and their API to send text messages” was probably made by some other department (if your company has such structure) or even more spontaneously (“whoa, this API looks good and has neat documentation”).
-After all, the developer will have to fire up their IDE (or Emcsa via Sendmail), make coffee and dig through it all.
+I’m fully aware that the decision “Let’s pick SMSAPI and their SMS gateway API to send text messages” was probably made by some other department (if your company has such structure) or even more spontaneously (“whoa, this API looks good and has neat documentation”).
+After all, the developer will have to fire up their IDE, make coffee and dig through it all.

 Step 1: Create and verify a SMSAPI account

 Needless to say, it’s the first and most crucial step to start your work – creating an account.
-Watch a quick screencast to see how to set up an SMS messaging service yourself quickly.
+Watch a quick screencast to see how to set up an SMS messaging service yourself quickly using SMS APIs to enhance communication.

-I highly recommend that you right away turn the two-factor authentication on.
+I highly recommend that you right away turn the two-factor authentication (2FA SMS) on.
 And as always, use a unique, long and strong password.
 Stay safe.

 Registration and verification at SMSAPI